stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 For small problems (e.g. CIFAR, the unreasonable RNN), you might be still able to use PC, but it requires much more patience and trade-offs.

 For medium and larger problems, essentially the only way to go is to use a machine with a strong graphic card (GPU).
-For example, it took us 2 days to train a model for satellite image processing for a Kaggle competition, see our [Deep learning for satellite imagery via image segmentation](https://deepsense.io/deep-learning-for-satellite-imagery-via-image-segmentation/) by Arkadiusz Nowaczyński.
+For example, it took us 2 days to train a model for satellite image processing for a Kaggle competition, see our:

+* [Deep learning for satellite imagery via image segmentation](https://deepsense.io/deep-learning-for-satellite-imagery-via-image-segmentation/) by Arkadiusz Nowaczyński

 On a strong CPU it would had taken weeks, see:

 * [Benchmarks for popular convolutional neural network models](https://github.com/jcjohnson/cnn-benchmarks) by Justin Johnson